The six pillars of Faith in Islam

 (7:8 Quran)

-6. Believe in Destiny (Qadr)
+6. Belief in Destiny (Qadr)

 The sixth pillar of Eman is to believe in Destiny.
 Everything we do is already written.
 Destiny is also known as Al-Qadr.
 It means that Allah Knows of what is yet to come.